dhuan/mock/latest/_sources/base_apis.rst.txt

 Base APIs
 =========

-A `mock` server can be configured to have a Base API, which results in all requests received to be forwaded to the API that it's set to be based from.
+A `mock` server can be configured to have a Base API.
+All requests sent to the server will be forwarded to the Base API:
-When an endpoint route was configured for the requesting route, it takes priority over the Base API.
-Let's see a simple example:

 .. code:: sh